Who the heck are we?

 Unfortunately, we don’t do that.

-Whether video or stills, our crews put in a considerable amount of time developing shot lists for any shoot, checking off logistics, prepping equipment, transporting gear and setting up.
+Whether video or stills, our crews put in a LOT of time developing shot lists for any shoot, checking off logistics, prepping equipment, transporting gear and setting up.
 That means most shoots carry a 4-hour minimum.

 Half-day and full day rates are pretty standard in video and photography production, and we bill the majority of small photography projects competitively based on current prevailing rates.

 What if I have someone I like working with?